THOMAS McLUCAS

 Liminal Archive | Liminal Archive | Liminal Archive | Liminal Archive | Liminal Archive | Liminal Archive |

-In this ongoing collaboration with Limbo Accra, I have been designing immersive digital experiences using the scanned archive of unfinished construction projects in West Africa which Limbo Accra have been collecting.
-These buildings represent grand visions of incomplete African futures.
-In bringing these buildings to life through film and video games, and presenting this phenomenon to new audiences, we hope to flip the narrative on these sites, presenting their opportunity.
-We encourage viewers to optimistically speculate on what might come next for them.
-Parts of this ongoing work are currently shown at the Sharjah Architecture Triennial, the Akademie der Künste in Berlin, and Chicago Architecture Biennial.
+In this collaboration with Limbo Accra, I designed immersive digital experiences using a 3D scanned archive of unfinished construction projects in West Africa which Limbo Accra have been collecting.
+These buildings represent grand visions of incomplete futures.
+In bringing these buildings to life through film and video games, and presenting this phenomenon to new audiences, we aimed to flip the narrative on these sites, presenting their opportunity.
+This work has now been shown internationally including at the Sharjah Architecture Triennial, the Akademie der Künste in Berlin, and Chicago Architecture Biennial.

 The Quiet Enchanting | The Quiet Enchanting | The Quiet Enchanting | The Quiet Enchanting | The Quiet Enchanting | The Quiet Enchanting | The Quiet Enchanting | The Quiet Enchanting | The Quiet Enchanting | The Quiet Enchanting | The Quiet Enchanting |